Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 > Have you suffered enough to be allowed in?

 That version is useless.

-The good version is:
+A better version is:

 > What did production teach you that tests, code review, and local development did not?

-That is signal.

-A production incident reveals how someone behaves when the abstraction leaks.
+A production incident provides signal about how someone behaves when the abstraction leaks.
 It shows whether they can stay calm, gather evidence, communicate clearly, reduce blast radius, make reversible changes, and learn without hiding.

 Those are real engineering skills.
 They are also recognizably operational skills: Google's SRE guidance on monitoring describes production systems in terms of [symptoms, causes, alerts, and user-visible behavior](https://sre.google/sre-book/monitoring-distributed-systems/ "production, incidents, engineering | Google SRE"), which is exactly the world an incident story has to navigate.